LINGUOREN369/EdGrantAI/README.md

 - Generate synonyms (safe, format-level variants) for all taxonomies:
   - `make synonyms-build`

+- Download current NSF opportunities (writes text files under `data/grants/`):
+  - `make nsf-download` (uses Grants.gov; set `GRANTS_GOV_API_KEY` in `.env` for best results)
+  - Options via env: `STATUSES=posted|forecasted`, `SINCE=YYYY-MM-DD`, `MAX=2000`
+  - If you do not have an API key, the tool can use a fallback endpoint.
+See `python -m pipeline.fetch_nsf_grants --help`.

+- Download NSF awards (historical/awarded grants) — no API key required:
+  - `make nsf-awards-download`
+  - Options via env: `SINCE=YYYY-MM-DD`, `UNTIL=YYYY-MM-DD`, `MAX=2000`

+- Download NSF funding opportunities directly from nsf.gov (web scrape):
+  - `make nsf-opps-download` (saves pages under `data/grants/`)
+  - Options via env: `MAX=500`
+  - Uses a lightweight stdlib scraper that extracts readable text from each opportunity page; first line is the source URL.

+- Build grant files from a CSV (with solicitation URL enrichment):
+  - `make nsf-from-csv` (defaults to `data/grants/nsf_funding.csv` if present, else `data/grants/NSF_database.csv`)
+  - Options via env:
+    - `CSV=path/to/file.csv` or a directory containing a single CSV
+    - `NO_FETCH=1` to skip downloading the solicitation URL content
+    - `OVERWRITE=1` to overwrite existing files
+  - Output `.txt` files in `data/grants/` named from the CSV Title; the first line is the solicitation URL if available, followed by CSV fields and extracted page text.
+  - When fetching is enabled, the tool also parses common NSF fields from the page (when present): solicitation number, deadline summary (uses `deadline_extractor`), estimated number of awards, and anticipated funding amount.

 Quick embeddings rebuild checklist
 - Rebuild taxonomy embeddings:
   - `make rebuild-taxonomy`